stepankouba/larch/services/_design/widgets.md

 	{
 		id: UNIQUE string created by DB,
 		name: UNIQUE string,
+		title: String defining title,
+		versions: {
 			version: Version identification,
-		auhtors: Array of username that correspond to user registry,
 			desc: longer text description with MD highlighting,
 			source: Name of the Source system used, including the way of auth {
 				name: String,
 				url: if not default,
 				auth: one of available auth methods
 			},
 			assets: {
 				template: 'index.html',
 				js: 'index.js'
 			},
-		tags: Array of tags,
-		title: String defining title,
 			config: {
 				paths: Array of used libraries.
 Available are jQuery, c3js
 				modal: {
 					size: ['small', 'medium', 'large']
 				},
 				display: Array of objects: [{
 					width, height
 					}],
 				params: {}
 			}
 		}
+		tags: Array of tags,
+		auhtors: Array of username that correspond to user registry, }

 # methods